Fishes and ichthyology

-Ichthyology, the study of fishes, has been through history adressing at least three groups of vertebrates: bony fishes (Osteichthyes); cartilaginous fishes (Chondrichthyes); and two groups of agnathans.
+Ichthyology, the study of fishes, concerns at least six groups of vertebrates: two groups of agnathans (Myxini + Petromyzonti); cartilaginous fishes (Chondrichthyes); bony fishes (Actinopterygii); lungfishes (Dipnoi); and coelacanths (Coelacanthimorpha).
 Bony fishes are the most highly diversified vertebrate group, both in numbers and shape.

 All this information is copied into the various international database networks with which the curators collaborate, including FISHBASE, FISHNET, ENHSIN and the GBIF.

 In recent years, the main activities of the curators of the national collection have been the computerisation and organization of the collection, the publication of type catalogues, the incorporation of data from other natural history museums in France, and the coordination with international databases.
 The latter refers especially to FISHBASE, a database of which the Muséum is a consortium member, in cooperation with several of the world’s great museums and the GBIF.
 The dry skeleton, tissue, and otolith collections have also been computerised.
-Each of these collections contain about 1,000 samples.
-Further many photos and x-rays are in the process of being digitised.
+These collections contain thousands of samples.
+The tissue collection includes over 12,000 samples from more than 8,000 species.
+Many photos and x-rays are being digitised.

 The ichthyology collection team mainly works on species: